epam/hub-google-stacks/hub-cloud-sql-perftest.md

 hub stack init -f hub-cloud-sql-perftest.yaml
 ```

-The command will ask you to enter the ID of your GCP project.
+The command will prompt you to enter the ID of your GCP project.

 Some of the components create DNS records (for easier access to the provisioned services) and some of them also need a GCS bucket to store their states.
 The tool (`hub cli`) we use to provision sandboxes itself produces a state file that must be uploaded to the cloud.